mysterious-coding/base_entranced/README.md

 * When you run someone over in the ATST, you get a kill.
 * No more spying on the enemy teamchat during siege countdown.
 * Bugfix for not scoring points on Hoth first obj.
-* No more getting stuck because you(or walker) spawned in a shield.
+* No more getting stuck because you spawned in a shield.
 * "Was blasted" message when you get splashed by turrets instead of generic "died" message.
 * No more seeker/sentry shooting at specs, teammates, or disconnected clients.
 * No more rancor spec bug or SKing after rancor grab.